Youtirsin/jojo-effect/README.md

 # clickAnimation
-a click animaiton using JQery animation function
+a click animaiton using JQuery animation function